 The start of a virtual or hybrid meeting can often involve an awkward silence – which is where the humble icebreaker comes in to get people talking and to loosen them up.

-We’ve collected for you these 35 awesome virtual icebreakers and team-building activities.
-All tried, tested, and enjoyed by our team – even the introverts!
+We’ve put together 35 different virtual icebreakers and team-building activities for summer 2022, which have all been tried, tested and enjoyed by team Slido – even by the introverts among us.

 What are virtual icebreakers?

 Virtual icebreakers are small interactive activities that are used for lightening the mood, typically at the start of a meeting.